paradigmn/ultrastar_pitch/README.md

 v0.33 - using absolute paths instead of relative ones
 v0.34 - bug fixes
 v0.40 - complete restructuring and application works as command line application
+v0.41 - fixed behavior for some edge cases

 ### todo
 * reduce input features and variance by applying PCA